AlaskaAirlines/auro-popover/docs/partials/api.md

 ### Remove Space Around Popover

-Use the `removeSpace` attribute to lessen the space between the popover and it's trigger.
+Use the `removespace` attribute to lessen the space between the popover and it's trigger.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/remove-space.html) -->